mathiasprisfeldt/dainty-vs/readme.md

 - Transparent scrollbar containers can be set
 - Transparent tool window grip handles can be set
 - Settings for Indent Guides extension can be included
-- Colors can be brightened or desaturated
 - Colors can be lightened, darkened, or desaturated
-- Colors can be overridden, and accent color can be set
+- Colors can be overridden
 - Usages of colors can be overridden

 ## Setup